Bicolano Laing (Gabi Leaves in Coconut Milk)

 Leaf Preparation

-• Sort through dried leaves (Dried taro leaves MUST be thoroughly dried and properly prepared, as fresh taro leaves can cause itching)
+• Verify leaves are completely dried (brittle to touch).
+Taro leaves MUST be thoroughly dried and properly prepared as fresh taro leaves can cause itching

 • Remove any stray leaves or debris